-Whether you’re looking for an internship or a graduation project, or you’re wondering whether you could write your thesis at either Van Oossanen Naval Architects BV or Hull Vane BV, we’ll make all the expertise, experience and resources available that you’ll need to become one of the best in your field.
+Whether you’re looking for an internship or a graduation project, or you’re wondering whether you could write your thesis at Van Oossanen Naval Architects BV, we’ll make all the expertise, experience and resources available that you’ll need to become one of the best in your field.

 We’ve accumulated a wealth of expertise relating to hydrodynamics, computational fluid dynamics (CFD) and naval architecture – knowledge we gladly share with eager young graduate engineers as part of your professional development.

-Van Oossanen has three permanent internships available in:
+Van Oossanen has two internships available from August 2022, in:

 - Naval Architecture